hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 Closed.
 Two business rules (also known as constraints) dictate when a purchase order may proceed to the next state.

 - Accepted.
-A boolean that must exist on an object.
-If the Accepted constraint field on a purchase order version is set to True, then this field is set to True.
-Only one version of a purchase order may have this workflow constraint set to True.
+This constraint is met when the purchase order has an accepted version listed in its `accepted_version` field.
+Only one version of a purchase order may be accepted at a time.

 - Closed.
-A boolean that must exist on an object.
-If the purchase order record has been made final, then this field is set to “True” and further changes to the contents of the purchase order are prohibited.
+If the purchase order record has been made final, then its `is_closed` field is set to `true` and further changes to its contents are prohibited.

 #### States

 Beginning state.
-A buyer is able to create a purchase order record alongside the creation of a purchase order version.
-A seller is able to create a purchase order version.
+A buyer is able to create a purchase order record alongside a purchase order version.
+A seller is then able to create a purchase order version.
 Versions enter the Purchase Order System of Record Version Sub-Workflow at different points depending on permission assignments (more on permissions later).

 Issued state\*.
-When one or more versions have been created and no version fulfills the Accepted constraint, then the purchase order record resides in Issued state.
-During this state, buyers and sellers are permitted to create new versions and update existing versions in line with their respective workflow permissions.
-A seller contains special permission to transition a purchase order into Confirmed state by satisfying the Accepted constraint.
+When at least one version exists and no version fulfills the Accepted constraint, then the purchase order record exists in Issued state.
+In this state, buyers and sellers are permitted to create new versions and update existing versions in line with their respective workflow permissions.
+A seller has special permission to transition a purchase order into Confirmed state by satisfying the Accepted constraint.

 > Note: Some trade partners operate with a high level of trust and do not